 NECHE Accreditation

-The New England Commission on Higher Education (NECHE) is one of seven accrediting commissions in the United States that provide institutional accreditation on a regional basis.
+The New England Commission on Higher Education (NECHE) is one of several Department of Education-recognized accrediting commissions in the United States that provide institutional accreditation.
 The Commission requires institutions to undergo the evaluation process every ten years.
+November 7–10, 2021 was RIC's most recent NECHE evaluation team visit.

 What is Accreditation?